ngageoint/social-media-picture-explorer-ui/README.md

 These views are discussed in further depth below.

 ## Build & development
-This project was scaffolded with yeoman angular generator.
-Bower is used for dependency injection and Grunt is used as the task runner.
-Run `grunt build` for building distribution and `grunt serve` for building for development.  'grunt serve:dist' will build and view for distribution.
+* This project was scaffolded with yeoman angular generator.
+* Bower is used for dependency injection and Grunt is used as the task runner.
+* Run `grunt build` for building distribution and `grunt serve` for building for development.  'grunt serve:dist' will build and view for distribution.

+##Steps to get you up and running :)  $ represent cmd prompt.
+Do not type it in the prompt.
+* Clone repo!
+* Download Node.js at https://nodejs.org/
+  * Verify Node Package Manager is installed $ npm -v
+  * If previous command does not echo npm version num search google for help :)
+* Install Bower (http://bower.io/), Grunt (http://gruntjs.com/) or Node Package Manager (https://www.npmjs.com/) for details.
+  * To install use $ npm install
+  * See bower.io, gruntjs or for more details.
+* Install Bower dependencies (this downloads all external needed js/css/etc for the app to run)
+  * In command prompt navigate to the repo directory and use $ bower install
+  * You may be asked to resolve dependencies.
+Don't panic.
+* Run app locally using grunt serve.
+Files are output to .tmp folder.
+* You may need to type in the localhost:port into your browser to view the running app.
+* Deploy app using grunt build and copy contents of .dist to serve

 ##Leveraged frameworks and libraries
 The application is built using bootstrap, sass, and AngularJS 1.4.7 with some angular plugins.
 It heavily relies on the Threejs and the angular leaflet directive.